Application Guidelines - Community Sport for All Initiative

 - resource design, printing and distribution;

-These are costs related to the planning, evaluation and documentation of results of the community sport initiative.
+- research costs related to the planning, evaluation and documentation of results of the community sport initiative such as contracts or honoraria, data development and management, as well as evaluation and reporting.

 In-kind contributions are considered real contributions to the cost of the proposed project but are not reimbursable.
 Donated goods and services may be considered in-kind contributions if they: